-Information you receive about or from a vulnerable adult may fall into one of the following categories:
+Information you receive about or from an adult at risk may fall into one of the following categories:

-- I. Suspicion or allegation of misconduct against a member of The Reader Group - 2.
+- 1. Suspicion or allegation of misconduct against a member of The Reader Group - 2.
 Suspicion or allegation of abuse against a member of The Reader Group - 3.
 Suspicion or allegation of inappropriate behaviour against someone who is not a member of The Reader Group - 4.
 Suspicion or allegation of abuse against someone who is not a member of The Reader Group